Faustian Bargains

 "Faust: Who holds the devil, let him hold him well,

-He hardly will be caught a second time.”
+He hardly will be caught a second time." - Johann Wolfgang von Goethe, Faust: Part 1

 Following up on previous return from with our "greed" analogy "The Worship of Mammon", we decided to follow up on our reference to the consequences of the actions of our "Generous gamblers" aka our dear central bankers.
 Our "inspiration" came from this great text from Charles Baudelaire called the "Generous Gambler" we have used in the past as a title for a post.
 This poem appears to be the 29th poem of Charles Baudelaire masterpiece Spleen de Paris from 1869 (an interesting anagram with 1968 we think):